-Test your Game!
+Test your game!

 - An important part of writing programs is to make sure you test them properly, so you can fix any problems! - You don't want to give a program to someone to use, only for them to have loads of problems which you could have found by testing it first. - Test your program with your neighbour see if either of you can get a green reaction time! - If you still can't get your program to work, have a look at the example in the picture.
-This isn't the only way to program the game, and some of the blocks are not required - can you work out which ones? - There are also some things you can change to make it more reliable - see if you can improve the program!
+This isn't the only way to program the game, and some of the code is not required - can you work out which parts?